College: | Knox College |

 Bio

 Professor Ernest van Eck is professor in New Testament at Knox College.
 Professor Ernest van Eck (BA, BA [Hon], MA [Greek], BD, MDiv, DD), obtained all but the BA-degree from the University of Pretoria.
 His two master’s degrees focused on different aspects of space used in secular and religious narratives, and in his DD-thesis, obtained in 1993, the focus was a social-scientific interpretation of ideological/political use of space in the gospel of Mark.
-He has authored 55 and co-authored 34 peer reviewed articles, 13 chapters in international publications, and his latest monograph, focusing on parable research, is titled The parables of Jesus the Galilean: Stories of a social prophet.
-He has successfully supervised 39 Master’s and 26 PhD students.
-Professor Van Eck is member of the New Testament Society of South Africa, the USA-based Context Group, Studiorum Novi Testamenti Societas, the international Society of Biblical Literature.
-Professor van Eck is the assistant-editor 0f HTS Teologiese/Theological Studies since 2021.
+He has authored 55 and co-authored 41 peer reviewed articles, 14 chapters in international publications, and his latest monograph, focusing on parable research, is titled The parables of Jesus the Galilean: Stories of a social prophet.
+He has successfully supervised 39 Master’s and 28 PhD students.
+Professor Van Eck is member of the New Testament Society of South Africa, the USA-based Context Group, Studiorum Novi Testamenti Societas, and the international Society of Biblical Literature.

 -